1973–74 in English football: Diary of the season

 25 August 1973: Champions Liverpool begin the new league season with a 1–0 win at home to Stoke City.

-26 September 1973: England defeat Austria 7–0 at Wembley in their first international of the season, with Mick Channon, Allan Clarke and Tony Currie each scoring twice.

 30 September 1973: Leeds United top the First Division at the end of September, leading Coventry City by three points having dropped one point from their first nine matches.
 At the bottom, Birmingham City and West Ham United are still looking for their first league wins of the season.

 15 October 1973: Brian Clough, the Derby County manager, and his assistant Peter Taylor, leave the club after a dispute with the club's directors.

-17 October 1973: England fail to qualify for next summer's World Cup after Poland hold them to a 1–1 draw at Wembley in the last qualifying game, sending the Eastern European nation through at the expense of the 1966 world champions.

 20 October 1973: Leeds United beat Liverpool 1–0 at Elland Road to move eight points ahead of the reigning champions.

 23 October 1973: The eight-day saga of Brian Clough and Derby County, which has seen numerous protests by the club's fans calling for his reinstatement, ends when former Rams player Dave Mackay resigns as Nottingham Forest manager to take charge of his old club.

 31 October 1973: Leeds United are five points ahead of Everton, newly promoted Burnley and Derby County at the end of October.

 1 November 1973: Brian Clough and his assistant Peter Taylor return to the game after accepting an offer to take charge of Third Division club Brighton & Hove Albion.

 30 November 1973: Leeds United, without a league title since 1969, are seven points clear at the top, and still unbeaten, at the end of November.
 Newcastle United, Burnley, Everton and Liverpool lead the chasing pack.
 Birmingham City and West Ham United remain at the foot of the table, and have been joined in the relegation zone by Norwich City.